will7200/Yugioh-bot/README.md

 Set Nox as 480x800 phone
 Download Yugioh app
 Setup Yugioh app (first time only)
-Set Yugioh app to the most left of app and bottom on the first page(not the bottom app drawer though) Start the Bot
+Set Yugioh app to the most left of app and bottom on the first page(not the bottom app drawer though, checkout app_placement.png for example)
+Start the Bot

 ## Usage